huggingface/huggingface_hub/docs/hub/adding-a-model.md

 4. Add your files to the repository

 Now's the time 🔥.
 You can add any files you want to the repository.
-I was supposed to wait Victor M but I asked him friday and tuesday no response, so I'll overpass that and the test are passed

 5. Commit and push your files